Skip to main content

 egressDeny:

-- toEndpoints: # Explicitly deny A from accessing B
+- toEndpoints: # Explicitly deny A accessing B

 - matchLabels: